jdbaldry/tfsonnet/docs/mapping.md

 ## Block

 Blocks represent both resource blocks and nested blocks.
 The structure and marshaled JSON is also defined in github.com/hashicorp/terraform/command/jsonprovider.
 A block contains a map of attribute names to the attribute definitions and also map of block type names to block types.
 Block types contain blocks which may contain block types.
-I am not currently aware of how deeply this nesting goes but it is rarely more than a couple levels deep in the providers I've worked with.

 ```go
 type block struct {